SCHOLARSHIP FAQ | 2017-2018

 I'm taking classes part time.
 Am I eligible to apply for a scholarship?

 Yes, there are some scholarships open to part-time students, however, please note that all scholarship recipients must be enrolled at UCF as a full-time student at the time when award money is disbursed (12 hours undergraduate or 9 hours graduate) unless otherwise noted.
 Please see scholarship description for details.

 Who selects the scholarship recipients?

-A committee made up of alumni volunteers reviews the scholarship applications and provides input during the selection process.
-Final selection is determined by faculty/staff.
+A committee made up of faculty and staff reviews the scholarship applications and provides input during the selection process and makes final selections.

 When will scholarship winners be notified of the committee's decision?

 All scholarship applicants will receive written or electronic notice of the scholarship committee's decision in August 2017.